eProsima/Fast-DDS-docs/docs/fastddsgen/dataTypes/dataTypes.rst

 The application allows the user to define and use their own annotations as defined in the `OMG IDL 4.2 specification <https://www.omg.org/spec/IDL/4.2/>`_.
-User annotations will be passed to TypeObject generated code if the ``-typeobject`` argument was used.

 .. code-block:: omg-idl